‘Super incredible’ to perform at Glastonbury, say teenage Ukrainian punk band

 Kateryna described the band’s music as “energetic”, adding: “You can dance to it and just have fun, but also we’ve got a bunch of sad songs that are more serious.”

-From 2019, the band performed throughout Ukraine, facilitated by New York-based non-profit Kids Rock for Kids, which enables tweens and teens to perform on stage while raising money for charity.

-When Russia invaded Ukraine in February 2022, the girls fled the country and moved to Essen, Germany, where they are still based.
+The band had been performing in Ukraine but when Russia invaded in February 2022, the girls fled the country and moved to Essen, Germany, where they are still based.

 Band mentor and board member for Kids Rock for Kids Gary Fortune told the PA news agency that the band makes “music beyond their years”.